 FAQ: Frequently Asked Questions about Prostration (Sujud)

-Is it permissible to supplicate in Indonesian during the final prostration?
+Can I supplicate in English during the final Sujud?

-Which goes down first, the knees or the hands?
+Which part of the body goes down first, the knees or the hands?

-In the Shafi’i school of thought (as in this reference book), it is recommended to lower the knees first, then the hands.
-When rising from prostration, the hands should be raised first, then the knees.
+In the Shafi’i Madhhab, it is recommended (sunnah) for the knees to touch the ground first, followed by the hands, and then the forehead.
+When rising from Sujud, the hands should be lifted first, followed by the knees.

 By understanding the recitation during prostration (sujud) and its procedures as described above, hopefully the quality of our prayers will improve.
 Remember, the recitation of prostration and its meaning teaches us to be humble before the Most High.
 Do not rush, enjoy every moment of closeness with the Creator during your prostration.